-How Many College Credits Do You Need To Graduate in 2025
+How Many Credits Do You Need To Graduate College in 2025?

-What are College Credits?
+What Are College Credits?

 College credits are like currency in the academic world.
 Just as you need dollars to buy that avocado toast, you need credits to earn a degree or certification.
 You earn credits by taking courses, and each course is worth a certain number of credit hours.